-Pre-contemplation: Ignorance is bliss! you're unaware of the need to change, you have no desire to do so.
+Pre-contemplation: Ignorance is bliss! you're unaware of the need to change, and you have no desire to do so.

-Contemplation: Either you've decided you need to make some changes or friends or family have mentioned perhaps it's time, especially if they consider what you're doing is damaging to your health, or relationships.
+Contemplation: You've decided you need to make some changes or friends or family have mentioned perhaps it's time.
+Perhaps they consider what you're doing is damaging to your health, or relationships.
 This stage can take a while because you're not yet fully committed to the idea (yet).

 Preparation: You're thinking about it - reading books, talking to people you think may help, who already have the habit you want to develop.
 All this will help you decide when you'll be ready to start.

 Action: Changes are developing although you need to focus.
 Keep reminding yourself about the positive feelings your new habit is giving you.

 Maintenance: Confidence is growing in your ability to maintain the new regime, even managing to deal with small relapses.
 This stage can be challenging, it requires commitment.
 Call on your supporters.

-It's human nature challenges will present themselves and from time to time you may give in to them, but be assured once you return to your new habit it will come back faster than the first time.
-However, remember the 5 stages - remind yourself why you wanted the change as well as the benefits it brought to you.
+It's human nature.
+Challenges will present themselves and from time to time you may give in.
+But be assured once you return to your new habit it will come back faster than the first time.
+However, remember the 5 stages - remind yourself why you wanted to Change Habits and the benefits it brought to you.

 Your ultimate goal is to make this change an automatic action, something requiring no specific thought or choice.
 Remember, a newly constructed wall is easily knocked down, but the longer it stands the harder it is to push over - just like your new habit.
 The hypnotherapist who helped me quit smoking told me this.

-So you've heard about Pilates in the media, or you may have seen posters where you exercise, you may even have passed by my studio in La Grade Freinet or other studios where you live and wondered what it's about and is the hype true?
-Your wondering "what can Pilates do for me"?
+So you've heard about Pilates, or you've seen posters, you might have passed by my studio in La Grade Freinet or other studios where you live and wondered what it's about and if the hype is true.
+You wonder "What are the benefits of Pilates for you"?